4neesh/DevBlog/src/posts/004PackagingMaven.md

 I have recently been developing applications that perform small and simple tasks to eliminate the repetitive work from my daily activity.
 The applications are packaged into an executable JAR file and run on a rota through a batch job.<br>
 Each time I create an application, I repeatedly deploy a similar project structure that allows me to include dependencies within the JAR and external logging of the runtime.
-The JAR is designed to be either run from a server and will provide debugging and context in the form of logging to the runtime execution.<br>
+The JAR is designed to be run from a server and will provide debugging and context in the form of logging to the runtime execution.<br>
 </p>

 <p>